scalesocket/scalesocket/docs/man/usage.md

 When `--frame=json` is enabled, messages will be parsed and routed, with the following rules:
 * Messages from the client, that are not valid JSON are dropped
 * Messages from the client are tagged with an `_from` field
-* Messages from the server, that contain an `_to` field will be routed to the specific client
+* Messages from the server, that contain a `_to` field will be routed to the specific client

+In addition
+* Messages from the server, that contain a `_meta` field set to `true` will be stored in the room metadata, and dropped

 ### Binary Framing